makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 #### Launch New Chief Contract

-A new [Chief contract]() will be deployed to support voting with SKY instead of MKR.
+A new [Chief contract]() has been pre-deployed to support voting with SKY instead of MKR.
 The Chief migration will be initialized through the following call:

 - Initialize Chief migration by calling `MigrationInit.initMigration` with the following parameters:
   - inst.chief: [**0x929d9A1435662357F54AdcF64DcEE4d6b867a6f9**](https://etherscan.io/address/0x929d9A1435662357F54AdcF64DcEE4d6b867a6f9)